Animate

 this constrains to a circle - the circle is created using the current stroke color and the inside of the circle with the current fill color.
 You can set either of these to No Color - the white box with a diagonal line through it at the top of the color panel

-- To create a pie-wedge shape, enter a number between 0 and 360 in the Start Angle and/or End Angle field.
+- To create a pie-wedge shape, enter a number between 0 and 360 in the Start angle and/or End angle field.

-- Setting the inner radius greater than 0 creates an oval with a hollow center - the number entered is the percentage of the outer oval that gets removed.
+- Setting the Inner radius greater than 0 creates an oval with a hollow center - the number entered is the percentage of the outer oval that gets removed.
 The settings determine whether one will see a fill color.

 - this constrains to a square.
 In the Properties panel, in the Rectangle Options section, you can set the Rectangle corner radius.
 By clicking the icon immediately to the right (the tooltip on hover says "individual rectangle corner radius"), you can set each corner independently of the other corners.